montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

     },
     ...
     ```
-3. Open a Terminal window, switch (cd) to your project directory, and type:
+3. At the command prompt, switch (cd) to your project directory, and type:

     ```text
     npm install